-F. Director Orientation and Training and Continuing Education
+H. Director Orientation and Training and Continuing Education

-- Director Orientation.
-The Board and the Company's management shall conduct a mandatory orientation and training program for new directors to permit them to become familiar with the Company and enable them to better perform their duties.
-All other directors are also invited to attend the orientation and training program.
-All Board members are encouraged to visit Company headquarters and meet with Company employees throughout their tenure on the Board. - 2.
+- 1. Director Orientation.
+The Board and the Company's management shall conduct a mandatory orientation and training program for new directors.
+The orientation and training program shall include presentations by management to familiarize new directors with the Company's strategic plans, its significant financial, accounting and risk management issues, its compliance programs, its code of business conduct and ethics, its principal officers, its internal and independent auditors and its outside legal advisors.
+In addition, the orientation and training program shall include a review of the Company's expectations of its directors in terms of time and effort, a review of the directors' fiduciary duties and visits to Company headquarters and, to the extent practical, certain of the Company's significant facilities.
+All other directors are also invited to attend the orientation and training program. - 2.
 Continuing Education.
-Each director is welcome to continuing director education on an ongoing basis to enable him or her to better perform his or her duties and to recognize and deal appropriately with issues that may arise.
-Subject to the approval of the Chairman of the Nominating and Corporate Governance Committee, the Company shall pay all reasonable expenses related to continuing director education, as applicable.
+Each director is expected to be involved in continuing director education on an ongoing basis to enable him or her to better perform his or her duties and to recognize and deal appropriately with issues that may arise.
+Subject to the approval of the Chairman of the Nominating and Corporate

+Governance Committee, the Company shall pay all reasonable expenses related to continuing director education.

-G. Management Evaluation and Succession
+I. Management Evaluation and Succession

 - 1. Selection of Chief Executive Officer.
 The Board shall select the Company's Chief Executive Officer in the manner that it determines to be in the best interests of the Company's stockholders. - 2.
 Evaluation of Senior Executives.
-The Compensation Committee shall be responsible for overseeing the evaluation of the Company's senior executives and prepare assessments of the performance of the Company's senior executives, to be discussed with the Board periodically.
+The Compensation Committee shall be responsible for overseeing the evaluation of the Company's senior executives.
+In conjunction with the Audit Committee, in the case of the evaluation of the senior financial executives, and in conjunction with the Chief Executive Officer, in the case of the evaluation of the Company's senior executives other than the Chief Executive Officer, the Compensation Committee shall determine the nature and frequency of the evaluation and the persons subject to the evaluation, supervise the conduct of the evaluation and prepare assessments of the performance of the Company's senior executives, to be discussed with the Board periodically.
 The Board shall review the assessments to ensure that the senior executives are providing the best leadership for the Company over both the long- and short-term. - 3.
 Succession of Chief Executive Officer.
-The Board has the primary responsibility for plans for succession to the position of Chief Executive Officer and oversight of development of the executive team generally.
-In this context, the Nominating and Corporate Governance Committee shall present a periodic report to the Board on succession planning, which shall include transitional Board leadership in the event of an unplanned vacancy.
+The Nominating and Corporate Governance Committee shall present a periodic report to the Board on succession planning, which shall include transitional Board leadership in the event of an unplanned vacancy.
 The entire Board shall assist the Nominating and Corporate Governance Committee in finding and evaluating potential successors to the Chief Executive Officer.
-The Chief Executive Officer should, at all times, make available his or her recommendations and evaluations of potential successors, along with a review of any development plans recommended for such individuals.
+The Chief Executive Officer should at all times make available his or her recommendations and evaluations of potential successors, along with a review of any development plans recommended for such individuals.
 The Board shall identify, and periodically review and reassess, the qualities and characteristics necessary for an effective Chief Executive Officer.
 With these principles in mind, the Board should periodically monitor and review the development and progression of potential internal candidates against these standards.

-H. Performance Evaluation of the Board
+J. Performance Evaluation of the Board